-Participants can submit their poetry written in one of the twelve forms: haiku, senryu, haiga, tanka, gogyohka, haibun, tanka prose, renga, cinquain, and its variations, Etheree, nonet, and shadorma.
+Participants can submit their poetry written in one of the following forms: haiku, senryu, haiga, tanka, gogyohka, haibun, tanka prose, renga, cinquain, and its variations, Etheree, nonet, shadorma, Badger Hexastich, or Abhanga.
 Poets receive positive feedback from peers who inspire each other to stretch their creativity.

-This tutorial will help poets learn the eleven different forms to use for Colleen’s Weekly Syllabic Poetry Challenge: haiku, senryu, haiga, tanka, gogyohka, haibun, tanka prose, cinquain, Etheree, nonet, and shadorma. (updated 7/4/2020)
+This tutorial will help poets learn the different forms to use for the weekly Tanka Tuesday (Syllabic) Poetry Challenge: haiku, senryu, haiga, tanka, gogyohka, haibun, tanka prose, cinquain, Etheree, nonet, shadorma, Badger Hexastich, or Abhanga. (updated 2/16/2021)